AI4Finance-Foundation/FinRL/docs/source/finrl_meta/Data_layer.rst

 Data Cleaning
 --------------

 Raw data retrieved from different data sources are usually of various formats and have erroneous or NaN data (missing data) to different extents, making data cleaning highly time-consuming.
-In the FinRL-Meta data processor, we automate the data cleaning process.
+In FinRL-Meta, we automate the data cleaning process.

 The cleaning processes of NaN data are usually different for various time frequencies.
 For Low-frequency data, except few stocks with extremely low liquidity, the few NaN values usually mean suspension during that time interval.
 While for high-frequency data, NaN values are pervasive, which usually means no transaction during that time interval.
 To reduce the simulation-to-reality gap considering data efficiency, we provide different solutions for these two cases.